ABOUT US

 Our mission is to create sustainable animal welfare in Cambodia and end suffering for Cambodian cats and dogs.

-ARC complies with the high “Gold Standard” for Shelter Medicine (ASV) in order to work within ARC’s Capacity for Care and assure the five freedoms for all animals entering our ARC Rescue & Rehabilitation Center.
+ARC strives to comply with the high “Gold Standard” for Shelter Medicine according to the ASV Guidelines for Standards of Care in Animal Shelters, in order to work within ARC’s Capacity for Care and assure the five freedoms for all animals entering our ARC Rescue & Rehabilitation Center.

 To achieve this, ARC focuses on four key pillars: